Archive 5 Things Your Kid Should Not Post on Instagram

 Use a Parental Control App

-Parental control apps like Safes have features that can help you manage your kid’s online presence.
+Parental control apps like Safes have features that can help you manage your child’s online presence.
 Some of Safes’s features include:

 • Ability to limit Instagram’s screen time